Doctors Note Logo

 Why the Brain Creates "Monsters" During Paralysis: Science

-Sleep paralysis “monsters” are vivid threat-based hallucinations produced when REM atonia overlaps with wakefulness and the amygdala’s fear signals run unchecked while you remain unable to move.
+Sleep paralysis "monsters" are vivid, threat-based hallucinations that occur when REM sleep atonia overlaps with wakefulness.
+During these episodes, the amygdala's fear signals run unchecked while your body remains temporarily unable to move, creating terrifyingly realistic intruder, demon, or shadow figures.

 answer background